CoderDojo-Content/Intermediate-Unity/en/SharingYourGame.md

 1. Only people have who have Unity can play your game right now.
-You can build your project so that you can send it to your friends to try out.
+You can **build** (package your game up) your project so that you can send it to your friends to try out.

 2. When you build your game, you are creating an **executable file** for the specific system that you choose.
 That could be PC, Mac, or Linux.
 Or it could be on a mobile platform!
 To build a game go (**File > Build Settings**)